Boodogs/uwhpsc---clone/notes/project_hints.rst

   convention in Makefiles, that `make clean` removes things like object and executable files generated when compiling the program but `make clobber` also removes data or figures produced by running the code.

+* Don't forget to use constants like `2.d0` in  Fortran rather than just `2` in order to insure that double precision is used.